Kizhaparayar

 The major agriculture is rubber.
 There are also coconut and tapioca cultivation.
 The other agricultural products include cocoa and areca nut.
 There are few small paddy fields also.
 The main income of the people comes from rubber plantations and related jobs.

-There is no major business activities in and around Kizhaparayar.
+There are no major business activities in and around Kizhaparayar.

-People belongs to 2 religious faiths - Roman Catholics (Syrian Christians) and Hinduism.
-The local parish is St. Gregory's Church which is situated at the center of the village.
-A convent, Government Clinic, Co-operative bank and few shops in the vicinity of the church forms the small township.
-There is a small latex processing unit also running which allows the rubber owners to sell latex.
+People belongs to 2 religious faiths – Roman Catholicism (Syrian Christians) and Hinduism.
+The local parish is St. Gregory's Church, which is situated at the center of the village.
+A convent, a government clinic, a co-operative bank and a few shops in the vicinity of the church form the small township.
+There is a small latex processing unit also running, which allows the rubber owners to sell latex.
 There are 2 temples also in Kizhaparayar.

 The nearest town is Pala which is about 4 km from Kizhaparayar.
 In December 2000, a sequence of earthquakes occurred in the area, with the epicentre estimated to be between Pala and Kizhaparayar.
 The earthquakes continued into January 2001.